awsdocs/AWS-Kinesis-Video-Documentation/doc_source/API_reader_GetHLSStreamingSessionURL.md

 The maximum number of fragments that are returned in the HLS media playlists\.
 When the `PlaybackMode` is `LIVE`, the most recent fragments are returned up to this value\.
 When the `PlaybackMode` is `ON_DEMAND`, the oldest fragments are returned, up to this maximum number\.
 When there are a higher number of fragments available in a live HLS media playlist, video players often buffer content before starting playback\.
 Increasing the buffer size increases the playback latency, but it decreases the likelihood that rebuffering will occur during playback\.
 We recommend that a live HLS media playlist have a minimum of 3 fragments and a maximum of 10 fragments\.
-The default is 5 fragments if `PlaybackMode` is `LIVE`, and 1,000 if `PlaybackMode` is `ON_DEMAND`\.
+The default is 5 fragments if `PlaybackMode` is `LIVE` or `LIVE_REPLAY`, and 1,000 if `PlaybackMode` is `ON_DEMAND`\.
 The maximum value of 1,000 fragments corresponds to more than 16 minutes of video on streams with 1\-second fragments, and more than 2 1/2 hours of video on streams with 10\-second fragments\.
 Type: Long
 Valid Range: Minimum value of 1\.
 Maximum value of 1000\.
 Required: No

  ** [PlaybackMode](#API_reader_GetHLSStreamingSessionURL_RequestSyntax) **   <a name="KinesisVideo-reader_GetHLSStreamingSessionURL-request-PlaybackMode"></a>
-Whether to retrieve live or archived, on\-demand data\.
+Whether to retrieve live, live replay, or archived, on\-demand data\.
-Features of the two types of session include the following:
+Features of the three types of sessions include the following:
 +  ** `LIVE` **: For sessions of this type, the HLS media playlist is continually updated with the latest fragments as they become available\.
 We recommend that the media player retrieve a new playlist on a one\-second interval\.
 When this type of session is played in a media player, the user interface typically displays a "live" notification, with no scrubber control for choosing the position in the playback window to display\.
 **Note**
 In `LIVE` mode, the newest available fragments are included in an HLS media playlist, even if there is a gap between fragments \(that is, if a fragment is missing\)\.
 A gap like this might cause a media player to halt or cause a jump in playback\.
 In this mode, fragments are not added to the HLS media playlist if they are older than the newest fragment in the playlist\.
 If the missing fragment becomes available after a subsequent fragment is added to the playlist, the older fragment is not added, and the gap is not filled\.
++  ** `LIVE_REPLAY` **: For sessions of this type, the HLS media playlist is updated similarly to how it is updated for `LIVE` mode except that it starts by including fragments from a given start time\.
+Instead of fragments being added as they are ingested, fragments are added as the duration of the next fragment elapses\.
+For example, if the fragments in the session are two seconds long, then a new fragment is added to the media playlist every two seconds\.
+This mode is useful to be able to start playback from when an event is detected and continue live streaming media that has not yet been ingested as of the time of the session creation\.
+This mode is also useful to stream previously archived media without being limited by the 1,000 fragment limit in the `ON_DEMAND` mode\.
 +  ** `ON_DEMAND` **: For sessions of this type, the HLS media playlist contains all the fragments for the session, up to the number that is specified in `MaxMediaPlaylistFragmentResults`\.
 The playlist must be retrieved only once for each session\.
 When this type of session is played in a media player, the user interface typically displays a scrubber control for choosing the position in the playback window to display\.
-In both playback modes, if `FragmentSelectorType` is `PRODUCER_TIMESTAMP`, and if there are multiple fragments with the same start timestamp, the fragment that has the larger fragment number \(that is, the newer fragment\) is included in the HLS media playlist\.
+In all playback modes, if `FragmentSelectorType` is `PRODUCER_TIMESTAMP`, and if there are multiple fragments with the same start timestamp, the fragment that has the larger fragment number \(that is, the newer fragment\) is included in the HLS media playlist\.
 The other fragments are not included\.
 Fragments that have different timestamps but have overlapping durations are still included in the HLS media playlist\.
 This can lead to unexpected behavior in the media player\.
 The default is `LIVE`\.
 Type: String
-Valid Values:` LIVE | ON_DEMAND`
+Valid Values:` LIVE | LIVE_REPLAY | ON_DEMAND`
 Required: No

  ** [StreamARN](#API_reader_GetHLSStreamingSessionURL_RequestSyntax) **   <a name="KinesisVideo-reader_GetHLSStreamingSessionURL-request-StreamARN"></a>